21368 customer reviews

 What dishes go well with Pacherenc du Vic Bilh?

-Wines bearing the Pacherenc du Vic Bilh appellation can be served with both appetizers and desserts.
+Wines bearing the Pacherenc du Vic Bilh appellation can be served with either an appetizer or dessert.
 Like any white wine, they pair wonderfully with seafood and fish.
 But they can also be enjoyed with pork or poultry dishes.
-On the sweet side, Pacherenc du Vic Bilh wine enhances tangy desserts such as red fruit mousses or pastries made with exotic fruits.
+On the sweeter side, Pacherenc du Vic Bilh wine brings out the best in tangy desserts such as red berry mousses or pastries made with exotic fruits.

 For more information, visit the website at Pacherenc du Vic Bilh